SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 	self assert: (self executeSelector: #returnBlockValue) equals: 5
 ```

+This test should fail because the method `value` is special for blocks.

 Closures are executed when they receive the message `value` or one of its variants such as value `value:`, `value:value:`...
 On the reception of such messages, their bodies should be executed.
-Theses messages are defined in Pharo as primitives as shown in the following:
+Theses messages are defined in Pharo as primitives as shown in the following method definition:

 ```
 BlockClosure >> value